otto-de/api-guidelines/api-guidelines/async/kafka/topics/rules/must-follow-kafka-topic-naming-convention.md

 ---
-type: MUST
 id: R200006
 ---

-# follow kafka topic naming convention
+# MUST follow kafka topic naming convention

 Kafka topic names must adhere to this naming convention to conclude about the content of a topic by its name.